 All this means that, to measure and price a job properly, various factors have to be taken into consideration.
 It is therefore not possible to price a job accurately simply by working out the size of the wall, house, extension, conservatory etc.

-DIY Doctor ( in conjunction with surveyors and software engineers) is working on a scheme which will accurately reflect the cost of every single home owner project.
-We have also now released our own Desired Outcome Contract which can be used by Home Owners and Builders for domestic contracts up to £75,000.
-This contract is FREE and is available from our page on Building contracts:
+We have developed our own Desired Outcome Contract which can be used by Home Owners and Builders for domestic contracts up to £75,000.
+This contract is FREE and is available from our page on building contracts.

-For the moment however we have used the information from our surveyors to introduce a very basic pricing method you may use to check quotes you receive from tradesmen or even use to build your own extension etc.
+Within this project page we have also included some very basic pricing methods you can use to check the quotes you receive from tradesmen or even use to build your own extension etc.

 As mentioned above however, these prices do not necessarily reflect the difficulty of the operations involved in the build and they all assume an easy approach to the job.
 Prices used on this page can vary as much as 60% for particularly difficult or unusual jobs.

-It is for this reason we suggest you NEVER accept a quotation price from a builder or tradesman unless he has explained to you in his quote the various procedures he intends to go through to complete your job.
+It is for this reason we suggest you NEVER accept a quotation price from a builder or tradesperson unless they have explained to you in their quote the various procedures they intend to go through to complete your job.

-Unless you work in a builder’s merchants or large DIY Shed, the builder should ALWAYS be able to get materials at a better price than you.
-This is because he should get “Trade” discount and the more he spends with any particular merchant, the more discount he should get.
+Unless you work in a builder’s merchants or large DIY Shed, the builder should always be able to get materials at a better price than you.
+This is because they should get “Trade” discount and the more they spend with any particular merchant, the more discount they should get.

-Expect to pay a builder or tradesman 30% of the contract value in advance.
+Expect to pay a builder or tradesperson about 30% of the contract value in advance.
 Make sure however this payment is receipted and documented.
 Please click through to get a free copy of our Desired Outcome Building Contract to understand how the payment process works and exactly what to expect from your builder.

 Can you go into a supermarket and fill your trolley while telling the check-out clerk that you will pay for them after you have tried them all?
 No, of course you can’t!!